ruchitarkamble/OIBSIP/README.md

-# OIBSIP
+# OIBSIP-1
-This repository contains all the tasks from Oasis Infobyte Internship
+This repository contains task 1 from Oasis Infobyte Internship